byronlara5/django_imdb_youtube/README.md

-# IMDB clone in Django
+# Basic IMDB clone in Django

-Basic IMDB type of website  built in django web framework using Python the purpouse.
+Basic IMDB type of website  built in django web framework using Python.

 ## Getting Started